cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-medical-document-processing-and-classification/step3.md

 1. Learned to train a classification machine learning model with Sagemaker using dataset that you've prepared from medical records.
 2. Learned to optimize your model accuracy with Sagemaker's HyperParameter Optimization (HPO)
 3. Learned to deploy a machine learning model and run inference

+### Next Step
+Let us know how you like the workshop and help us to improve it.

+Contact us if you have any specific use cases to solve.